-African-American Literature - CRS 026 [Credit 0.5]
+African-American Literature - CRS 026

-This course scans the major contributions of African-American writers.
+This multi-genre literature course scans the major contributions of African-American writers.
 The course will focus primarily on the autobiographies, novels, dramas, short stories, and poetry dealing with the internal and external struggles of the black American in the period from the early 1900's to the present.